-North Macedonia also offers good connections to the rest of Europe and when you’re choosing where to live, you’ll discover you have a choice of modern cities that offer everything needed for a comfortable life.
+North Macedonia also offers good connections to the rest of Europe, and when you’re choosing where to live, you’ll discover you have a choice of modern cities that offer everything needed for a comfortable life.
 Finally, while many of the cities of North Macedonia provide all the amenities you’d expect in Western Europe, living and accommodation costs are affordable.

 Employment opportunities for English speakers in North Macedonia are mostly to be found in English language teaching or with one of the NGOs involved in technical training or relief work.
-You’re most likely to find work in the capital and other large cities.
+You will most likely find work in the capital and other large cities.
 Local wages are low, which reflects the lower living costs.
 Still, if you’re negotiating a contract, make sure you’ll be well enough paid to meet your needs.

 If you have a passive income or work online, your choices of places to relocate to are far wider.
 So where should you go?
-What are the best places to live in North Macedonia and is there any place you should avoid?
+What are the best places to live in North Macedonia, and is there any place you should avoid?

 Best places to live in North Macedonia

-Skopje is served by an international airport, though this is 20 kilometres from the city centre, the city is linked to Europe-wide rail routes and the bus station serves international coaches with routes to Hamburg, Istanbul, Prague, Sofia and other prominent destinations.
-Living costs in the city are low and accommodation is affordable.
+Skopje is served by an international airport, though this is 20 kilometres from the city centre, the city is linked to Europe-wide rail routes, and the bus station serves international coaches with routes to Hamburg, Istanbul, Prague, Sofia and other prominent destinations.
+Living costs in the city are low, and accommodation is affordable.

 Skopje is rich in cultural events, being home to the National Philharmonic Orchestra, the National Theatre, and the Macedonian Opera and Ballet.
-The city gets mixed reviews for less high-brow entertainment, some people rate the nightlife highly, others complain that there’s not much variety.
+The city gets mixed reviews for less high-brow entertainment, some people rate the nightlife highly, and others complain that there’s not much variety.
 Still, there are plenty of restaurants and inexpensive dining options too.

 Located just 14 kilometres from the Greek border, Bitola was once known as the city of consuls.
 The city still houses thirteen consulates.
-It was, at one time larger than Belgrade and was regarded as one of the most beautiful cities in the Balkans.
+It was, at one time, larger than Belgrade and was regarded as one of the most beautiful cities in the Balkans.

-Since 2015 Bitola has been part of the UNESCO Creative Cities Network and it hosts numerous festivals throughout the year, including a couple of different children’s festivals, a folk festival and a festival of film and camera.
+Since 2015 Bitola has been part of the UNESCO Creative Cities Network, and it hosts numerous festivals throughout the year, including a couple of different children’s festivals, a folk festival and a festival of film and camera.

 Bitola is seated at the base of the Baba mountain, so living here grants you easy access to winter skiing or summer hiking opportunities in the Pelister National Park.

-Ohrid may be steeped in history but it certainly isn’t trapped by it.
-Top class restaurants line quaint cobbled streets and you’ll be able to shop for all necessities within the town.
+Ohrid may be steeped in history, but it certainly isn’t trapped by it.
+Top-class restaurants line quaint cobbled streets, and you’ll be able to shop for all necessities within the town.
 Ohrid is also one of the few places in landlocked North Macedonia where you can go to the beach!
 There are several around the lake, some with a reputation as lively locations for parties, others more tranquil.

-Located in the central part of North Macedonia, and situated on the Vardar River, Veles is a city with a population of around 55,000 people and with a reputation as one of the most attractive places in the country to live.
+Located in the central part of North Macedonia and situated on the Vardar River, Veles is a city with a population of around 55,000 people and with a reputation as one of the most attractive places in the country to live.

 The architecture of the old town displays various cultural influences.
-The steep hills and winding streets of the old town are especially attractive and as in much of North Macedonia, there is a range of old churches and clock towers to explore and admire.
+The steep hills and winding streets of the old town are especially attractive, and as in much of North Macedonia, there is a range of old churches and clock towers to explore and admire.

-In the past, the main industries in Veles were silk and porcelain production, in recent years it has become known as a leader in the field of information technology.
+In the past, the main industries in Veles were silk and porcelain production; in recent years, it has become known as a leader in the field of information technology.

 If spending at least some of your time communing with nature is important to you, Veles will suit you nicely.
 There are plenty of opportunities for hiking and camping in the surrounding countryside.

-As one of the larger cities in the country, Kumanovo also offers employment possibilities, the costs of living here are at the lower end of the scale for North Macedonia and there are enough restaurants, cafes and bars that you’ll always be able to find something to suit your tastes and budget.
-Good connectivity is another reason to recommend Kumanovo, it’s just 20 km from Skopje airport and the main roads from Serbia to Greece and from Bulgaria to Albania passes nearby.
+As one of the larger cities in the country, Kumanovo also offers employment possibilities, the costs of living here are at the lower end of the scale for North Macedonia, and there are enough restaurants, cafes and bars that you’ll always be able to find something to suit your tastes and budget.
+Good connectivity is another reason to recommend Kumanovo, it’s just 20 km from Skopje airport and the main roads from Serbia to Greece and from Bulgaria to Albania pass nearby.

-Kumanovo residents rate the nightlife in the city as good and it also hosts several festivals throughout the year, most notably an international jazz festival and a ‘Days of comedy’ festival.
+Kumanovo residents rate the nightlife in the city as good, and it also hosts several festivals throughout the year, most notably an international jazz festival and a ‘Days of comedy’ festival.

 Other honourable mentions

 Berovo – A scenic town with charming restaurants and the usual range of monasteries and museums to visit.
-The town is situated close to a lake and forest so it’s especially suited to those who enjoy camping and hiking.
+The town is situated close to a lake and forest, so it’s especially suited to those who enjoy camping and hiking.